Mount Nelson - Dynnyrne

 Population growth drivers in Mount Nelson - Dynnyrne are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Mount Nelson - Dynnyrne's population is around 5,238 as of Feb 2026.
-This reflects an increase of 185 people (3.7%) since the 2021 Census, which reported a population of 5,053 people.
-The change is inferred from the estimated resident population of 5,231 from the ABS as of June 2024 and an additional 34 validated new addresses since the Census date.
-This population level equates to a density ratio of 661 persons per square kilometer, providing significant space per person and potential room for further development.
-Mount Nelson - Dynnyrne's 3.7% growth since the 2021 census exceeded the SA3 area (2.5%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which contributed approximately 91.7% of overall population gains during recent periods.
+Mount Nelson - Dynnyrne's population was around 5,259 as of May 2026.
+This figure reflects an increase of 206 people since the 2021 Census, which reported a population of 5,053 people.
+The growth is inferred from ABS estimates; the population was 5,259 in June 2025 and there were 34 validated new addresses after the Census date.
+This results in a density ratio of 664 persons per square kilometer.
+Mount Nelson - Dynnyrne's growth rate exceeded that of its SA3 area (1.8%) since the 2021 census, indicating it as a growth leader.
+Overseas migration contributed approximately 93.1% of overall population gains during recent periods.

 Frequently Asked Questions - Population